The Nature of the Universe

 - Final Exam

 Lab assignments are required.
-You must attend lab during the
+You must attend lab starting week 2 of the quarter.

 during the 2-hour discussion section, and are to be handed in